Return to Blog April 22, 2024

 European Food Safety Authority

-In Europe, the EFSA has the daunting task of aligning and enforcing food regulations for all 27 member nations of the European Union.
-That’s a key differentiator between organizations; the US relies on a federal entity, while the EFSA isn’t strictly associated with a single government.
-That creates both advantages and disadvantages that certainly shape its effectiveness.
+EU food regulations face the formidable challenge of complex geopolitical wrangling, with competitive markets across the continent.
+The EFSA has the daunting task of aligning and enforcing food regulations for all 27 member nations of the European Union.
+That’s a key differentiator between organizations; the US relies on the FDA to approve food additives and GRAS petitions, while the EFSA isn’t strictly associated with a single government.
+The closest comparator in the US would be the Flavor Extract Manufacturers Association, which conducts similar safety studies and assigns a FEMA number to all raw flavor materials.

 How Do US and European Food Standards Differ?